facebook/hermes/doc/CrossCompilation.md

 ## A Two-stage Build

-Hermes now requires a two stage build proecess because the VM now contains Hermes bytecode which needs to be compiled by Hermes
+Hermes now requires a two stage build process because the VM now contains Hermes bytecode which needs to be compiled by Hermes

 ### Setting up the workspace